csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 The Architecture Agent translates the approved plan into an implementable and secure technical design.

-- **Inputs:** the Planning Agent's approved backlog in Azure DevOps and the related requirements and reference documents in the project's GitHub `docs/` folder.
+- **Inputs:** the Planning Agent's approved linked backlog and the related requirements and reference documents in the selected repository's `docs/` folder.
-- **Outputs:** solution architecture, data models, API contracts, security design, and threat-model documentation committed to GitHub `docs/`, with associated Azure DevOps work-item updates.
+- **Outputs:** solution architecture, data models, API contracts, security design, and threat-model documentation committed to the selected repository's `docs/`, with associated work-item updates.
 The approved design is handed to the Code Generation Agent.

 ### 4. Code Generation Agent (Build)